PurdueSoftEng/CLI-Tool/cli/README.md

 # `cli`

-The `cli` crate is modifies from project part 1 of another team.
+The `cli` crate is modified from project part 1 of another team.

 Exposed functions: